caprica/proguard-maven-plugin/README.md

 Maven Plugin for ProGuard.

-We are not the original author of this project, it is a fork of https://github.com/dingxin/proguard-maven-plugin.
+We are not the original author of this project, it is a fork of https://github.com/dingxin/proguard-maven-plugin licensed under the Apache License, Version 2.0.

+What have we changed from the original version?

+ - plugin compiled for source/target Java 6 rather than Java 9
+ - changed Maven package and artifact names so as not to conflict with the original plugin
+ - removed setting of default options when no options are provided even though a valid configuration file was specified
+ - changed the name of the default configuration file `src/main/proguard/proguard.conf`

+We gladly give credit to the original plug-in author at https://github.com/dingxin.

 Usage
 =====

-Add plugin configuration into your project's pom.xml
+Add plugin configuration into your project pom.xml:

 ```
 <build>